SAP Licensing FAQ for IT Leaders, Procurement Teams, and SAP Administrators

 Q: What is SAP Digital Access (Indirect Access) licensing?

-• Digital Access Adoption: SAP has encouraged customers to adopt Digital Access by offering conversion programs.
+- Digital Access Adoption: SAP has encouraged customers to adopt Digital Access by offering conversion programs.
 You can trade some existing user licenses for Digital Access documents.
-This model provides more transparency and potentially cost savings for heavy third-party integrations.
-However, estimating how many documents (e.g., orders, invoices) your integrations generate requires analysis.
+This model provides greater transparency and potentially leads to cost savings for complex third-party integrations.
+However, estimating the number of documents (e.g., orders, invoices) that your integrations generate requires analysis.

 Q: How does SAP handle third-party system integrations in licensing?

-• Interface/Integration Software: Using SAP’s middleware (like SAP Process Orchestration/PI or SAP Cloud Platform Integration) to connect systems does not exempt you from licensing.
-The middleware might be licensed separately, but the end usage of SAP data still needs coverage.
+- Interface/Integration Software: Using SAP’s middleware (like SAP Process Orchestration/PI or SAP Cloud Platform Integration) to connect systems does not exempt you from licensing.
+The middleware may be licensed separately, but the end-use of SAP data still requires coverage.
 Always evaluate what data or processes the third-party system triggers in SAP.

-• Contract Clarity: Ensure your SAP contract or agreement covers your integration scenarios.
+- Contract Clarity: Ensure your SAP contract or agreement covers your integration scenarios.
 Sometimes, special provisions are included for specific integrations or third-party applications.
 For example, if you use a third-party warehouse management system that updates SAP inventory, SAP may offer a special license type for external workers updating SAP via that system.
-Always check if SAP has specialized licensing for your scenario.
+Always verify if SAP offers specialized licensing for your specific scenario.

-• Monitoring Indirect Use: It is wise to document and monitor all systems interfacing with SAP.
+- Monitoring Indirect Use: It is advisable to document and monitor all systems that interface with SAP.
 During audits (or annual measurements), SAP may ask how external systems connect and whether those users or document licenses are accounted for.
 Implementing interface governance (like assigning a dedicated SAP user ID for each interface and tracking what it does) can help demonstrate compliance.

-• Example: If a supplier portal not built by SAP allows vendors to input data, and that data goes into SAP ECC, those vendors are indirectly using SAP.
-You could give each vendor an SAP user license (impractical and costly for many vendors) or use Digital Access licensing for the documents (e.g., purchase orders or confirmations) they create.
+- Example: If a supplier portal not built by SAP allows vendors to input data, and that data is then integrated into SAP ECC, those vendors are indirectly using SAP.
+You could give each vendor an SAP user license (which is impractical and costly for many vendors) or use Digital Access licensing for the documents (e.g., purchase orders or confirmations) they create.
 Most organizations prefer the document approach for large-scale integrations.

 SAP License Management Tools